BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 11/04/2020
 ---
 It's just beautiful 👌!
 Today I started to continue writing my thesis - I finished writing around noon.
 I thought I would write some more algorithm and it turned out that by the evening I had written a working algorithm in a single thread version 👍!
 And additionally, I ran 4km in the meantime and walked with my cousin for an hour on the tracks and forest 💪😊.

+12/04/2020
+---
+First day of the Resurrection holidays 👍.
+We spent that day as a family.
+At first we had a service and then a family dinner 🍗🍗.
+It was a well spent Sunday 😉.

+13/04/2020
+---
+And the second day of the holidays 👊🏼.
+This time we gathered at my parents' house.
+Just like yesterday, it was a cool time 👍🏼.

+14/04/2020
+---
+It was so hard for me to focus today 😫.
+I did almost nothing productive...
+I hope this is a temporary crisis 😅.

+15/04/2020
+---
+It was rather a good day.
+It was hard for me to focus on work again... but at least this time I did some of the things on my todo list 👍🏼.

+16/04/2020
+---
+Today after work I went running and then I went to visit my friend.
+There was also my brother with his wife and child 😉.

+17/04/2020
+---
+I spent all day at home 🤔.
+I don't feel like writing anymore because this morning I got a little bit of a bad mood 😑.

+18/04/2020
+---
+It was a strange day...
+Me and my friend went running to the woods to run and then on our way back we met the police 👮, who warned us that we can't do that.
+What a time...